12-Month Wedding Timeline

 If you have any vendors that need to be paid on the day of your wedding and if you are tipping anyone, put together envelopes ahead of time with their payments.

-The proper etiquette for tipping people at your wedding is that gratuities are usually given to musicians, DJs, makeup artists, hairstylists, catering, and banquet managers and if you are thinking about hiring a wedding planner, consider tipping them, too.
+The proper etiquette for tipping people at your wedding is that gratuities are usually given to musicians, DJs, makeup artists, hairstylists, catering, and banquet managers.
+If you are considering hiring a wedding planner, consider tipping them, too.